Paying back your student loan when you're self-employed

 Your monthly repayments for student loans are based on your annual income before tax.
 Your income—whether it be from the salary you pay yourself, dividends or investments— decides whether you’re over the threshold for paying back your loan.

 Different student loan plans have different thresholds.
-To find out what threshold you’re on, see the table below:
+To find out what threshold you’re on for the 2024/25 tax year, see the table below:

 Annual Salary Plan Type